NMFES/QtFormValidator/README.md

 - Add to your main project .pro file `SUBDIRS += QtFormValidator`.
 Then you should see the next structure in Qt Creator: main project (step 1), it includes your console app (step 2) and QtFormValidator project (step 3-4).
 - Right click on your console app project and hit Add library -> Internal library -> select QtFormValidator.
 Click finish.
 It will add some code for Qmake into your console app .pro-file.
 Now you can include the library.

+Please refer [Qt Docs SUBDIRS](https://doc.qt.io/archives/qt-4.8/qmake-variable-reference.html#subdirs) if you have some troubles with understanding.

 ## Validation Rules

 There are several validation rules.
 Some of them have mandatory params.